Table of Contents

 Installation and setup of the computer software

-Two pieces of software are required.
-The imperix Automated Code Generation Software Development Kit (ACG SDK) can be downloaded here.
-Besides, a compatible version of Matlab (2016 and newer) is required as well as the following toolboxes:
+Two pieces of software are required: the imperix Automated Code Generation Software Development Kit (ACG SDK), which can be downloaded here, and a compatible version of Matlab (2016 and newer), including the following toolboxes:

 - Matlab Simulink